Billings Gazette

-The Billings Gazette is a daily newspaper based in Billings, Montana that primarily covers issues in southeast Montana and parts of northern Wyoming.
+The Billings Gazette is a daily newspaper based in Billings, Montana, that primarily covers issues in southeast Montana and parts of northern Wyoming.
 Historically it has been known as the largest newspaper in Montana and is geographically one of the most widely distributed newspapers in the nation.

-The Gazette employs a newsroom staff of roughly 20 reporters, editors and photographers combined.
-The paper frequently exchanges content with its four sister papers in the state — the Missoulian, the Helena Independent Record, The Montana Standard and the Ravalli Republic — all of which, along with the Gazette, are owned by Lee Enterprises.
+The paper frequently exchanges content with its four sister papers in the state – the Missoulian, the Helena Independent Record, The Montana Standard and the Ravalli Republic — all of which, along with the Gazette, are owned by Lee Enterprises.
 Lee announced a Montana State News Bureau near the end of 2020 that serves the Gazette and its sister papers.